 The City of New Orleans Department of Public Works, in concert with the Louisiana Department of Transportation and Development, and the Regional Planning Commission, is implementing the New Century New Orleans Master Plan, Transportation Plan commonly referred to as the Master Plan.
 The City of New Orleans is coterminous with Orleans Parish.
 The bikeway network in Orleans Parish currently boasts more than 100 miles of on- and off-street bikeways.

 Bicycling is an important element of the New Orleans transportation network.
 According to the American Community Survey, New Orleans has the 10th highest percentage of people who cycle to work each day.
 The bicycle network has earned Bronze recognition from the League of American Bicyclists for implementing a bicycle friendly community program.

-For guidance on how to safely use the bicycle network visit the Bike Easy Map and Guide to Safe Cycling or the Louisiana Bike Guide.
+For guidance on how to safely use the bicycle network visit the Bike Easy Map and Guide to Safe Cycling.

 Bike Lane: A portion of the roadway that has been designated for preferential or exclusive use by bicyclists with pavement markings and possibly, signs.(1)